harlow/kinesis-consumer/README.md

 ## Overview

 The consumer leverages a handler func that accepts a Kinesis record.

-The `Scan` method will consume all shards and call the callback func concurrently as it receives records from the stream.
-If you need to aggregate or make decisions based on a specific shard the `ScanShard` method should be leverged instead.
+The `Scan` method will consume all shards concurrently and call the callback func as it receives records from the stream.

 ```go
 import consumer "github.com/harlow/kinesis-consumer"